Mike King (advocate): Addiction and mental health

 In recent interviews, King has openly released information surrounding his several-year addiction to the drug cocaine.
 He claims to have purchased a travel agency to assure himself of access to the drug: "If it ever came to it I could always jump on a plane and put myself up in a hotel for a few days".

 In 2009, King started a Radio Live programme airing on Sunday evenings entitled The Nutters Club.
 On the programme, King works with mental health professionals David Codyre and Malcolm Falconer, and invites listeners to phone in with comments and to share stories or issues which might be troubling them.
 In 2013, The Nutters Club moved to Newstalk ZB.

 In 2012, King founded the Key to Life Charitable Trust.
 In 2019 King was named New Zealander of the Year.
 After this, he set up a social media campaign for mental health awareness as well as a Gumboot Friday which raised money to help youth to access counselling.

 In the 2019 Queen's Birthday Honours, King was appointed an Officer of the New Zealand Order of Merit (ONZM), for services to mental health awareness and suicide prevention.
 In June 2021, he returned the medal to the government in protest of a lack of progress improving the mental health system, a move he had foreshadowed a month prior.
 His resignation was accepted by the Queen, who directed that King's appointment as an Officer of the New Zealand Order of Merit be cancelled and annulled.

+In May 2024, Deputy Prime Minister Winston Peters and Mental Health Minister Matt Doocey confirmed that the National-led coalition government would invest NZ$24 million in I Am Hope's Gumboot Friday programme providing counselling to young people.